Pocket-EC/PocketEC-App/README.md

 An android app is available to download in Google Play

+## Demo

+Please look here for demo videos and further instructions

 To develop your own features, please fork this repository.

 ## Prerequesites